QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

 <img src="PCBbot.png" width="600">
 Fig. 2.
 Bottom view of the daughter board

-### 2.2 **FT232H USB-GPIO Bridge**
+### 2.2 **FT232H USB-to-GPIO Bridge**
-Three FT232H USB-GPIO bridge boards from AdaFruit are needed in this setup for controlling the chip.
+Three [FT232H USB-to-GPIO bridge boards](https://www.adafruit.com/product/2264#description) from AdaFruit are needed in this setup for controlling the chip.
 Please purchase them online from Adafruit.
 After getting the boards, follow this [page](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/windows) to install driver for the boards using Zadig.
 Note: you only need to follow the "Plug in FT232H & Fix Driver with Zadig" part on this page, as we do not use the boards in the same way as they suggest.

 After the driver is installed, open an Anaconda prompt, install pyftdi and pyusb libraries:
 ```